ioryioryzhan/feathers-examples/MinimalMobileTheme/README.md

-# Minimal Theme for Feathers
+# Minimal Mobile Theme for Feathers

 This [Feathers](http://feathersui.com/) theme combines simple gray colors with a retro pixel aesthetic.